Skjeggedal, Vestland

-Skjeggedal is a small village in the municipality of Ullensvang in Vestland county, Norway.
+Skjeggedal is a small village in Ullensvang Municipality in Vestland county, Norway.
 The village lies on the northern shore of the lake Vetlevatnet, about 5 km northeast of the village of Tyssedal and about 10 km northwest of the town of Odda.
 The village is mostly made up of holiday cottages and a large hydroelectric power station near the large Ringedals Dam on the lake Ringedalsvatnet.